The DeHart essay, a Christian argument against Leo Strauss, is:

 No one asks “What IS faith,” and “What IS reason?”
 Thought on these things in the West has been based upon an assumption of each for a long long time.
 What if “reason,” the virtues of both the epistemonikon and the logistikon, theoretical and practical wisdom, depends upon Nous, which sees the first principles of both, the “ultimate particular” (Aristotle, Ethics, de Alvarez) and the 3 meanings of the Tetragrammaton?
 And the fourth is the Bride (Rev.19,-22)?
 And what if the Gospel of Mary Magdalene is genuine?
 [And no name calling- at least not yet!]

 Strauss aside, for Moses, the human law is based upon the image of God that is man (Genesis 1:26; 9:6), and the genuine, not the fraudulent account of the “child of the Good” (Republic 506e-507a), yeah, even of the “Good one” of Luke (18:19), is begotten.
 Nous is that which “Homer too called godlike and the “image of God” (Republic, VI, 501b).
 Intelligence and truth are “begotten,” not made (Republic 490b).
 It is from this that the legislator produces the “image of man (501b).
 Again, the light that enlightens every man John 1:9) is begotten (John 1: 12-13), we through the “only begotten” (John 1:14), and, we say, not vice versa.
-Hence, the Eastern and Swineborgean business of how each is a Christ is only partly true, if that is even what these say.
+Hence, the sayings that each is a Christ is only partly true, if that is even what is said.
 Yet we can invite the Spirit, and offer ourselves, even as a sacrifice.
 “Greater love has no man, than that he lay down his life for his friends (John 14:3), and this available for every cop on the corner to do.
 Socrates dies for Athens and to preserve the possibility of ascent for a few, in a proportion, but smaller and human.
 The Messiah dies for mankind.

 Now go from the fraudulent to the true divided line.
 What is the highest natural image, from which we turn outside the cave to viewing the things in heaven?
 The natural image that is man (Genesis 1:26, 9:6), again, the cause of the laws, is in turn the key and gateway to contemplation or metaphysics.
 Now consider the Bride.